pxp888/passcodes/README.md

 ## Pending Improvements
 * __move database to Heroku__
     * I happened to have an AWS EC2 instance running, so I used that to host the database.
-I would like to move the database to a Heroku hosted PostgreSQL database.
+It might make sense to move the database to Heroku as well.

 * __add ability to edit or delete login records__
     * Currently there is no method of editing or deleting login records.
 I would like to add this functionality.
 There are multiple entries allowed for each login name, so this does not hurt the functionality of the app, but it would be cleaner to allow editing and deleting of records.

-* __add ability to edit or delete user accounts__
-    * There is no method of editing or deleting user accounts.
-This is a functional issue in the case that a user wants to change their master password, or if they have lost their master password.

 ## Testing

 The app was tested manually.
 There is intentionally minimal limitations placed on user inputs.
 In general all data is recorded as strings, so there are no issues with data types.
+The only type conversion that is done is converting the password length setting from a string to an integer.

 Most of the data that is user inputs is optional.
 The only exceptions are the username and password when logging in, and the name of each record when creating a new login record.